Today in the NYT Magazine Deborah Solomon has a chat with "Dog Whisperer" Cesar Millan.

 If what you do is say, "I'm sorry, baby, Mommy has to go, blah, blah, blah," the dog doesn't understand what you are saying.
 He only understands that you are in a soft state and he is dominating you.

 How can I, a non-dog-psychologist layperson, learn to calmly assert myself over my dog and not allow him to dominate?
-The interview doesn't offer many suggestions but, luckily, a lawsuit filed against Millan since the NYT Magazine went to print may provide some tips.
+The interview doesn't offer many suggestions but, luckily, a lawsuit filed against Millan since the NYT Magazine went to print

 A television producer is suing dog trainer Cesar Millan, star of TV's The Dog Whisperer, claiming that his Labrador retriever was injured at Millan's training facility after being suffocated by a choke collar and forced to run on a treadmill.